-Draw a great looking Elk with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Elk with easy, step-by-step drawing instructions, and video tutorial.

 "Hippity hoppity, look at the wapiti!"